mhmohona/MicrosoftML-ProjectShowcasing/project/Quy Vu/README.md

 This project utilises Python and Azure suite of products to provide prediction for heart failure.

+## Prizes won

+This project won 2 prizes in a 50-team competition

+- Category winner for Impact and potential: Based on the impact that the project may create on society, for the betterment of technology, humanity, as a business model which solves a major issue.
+- Community Choice Award: Based on the approval of the 10,000 participants of the program community of 3 criteria: Innovation, Positive Impact, and Presentation.

 ## 1. Overview

 ### 1.1.
 Team member